Brijendra Kumar Rao

-Brijendra Kumar Rao is an Indian anesthesiologist, critical care specialist, medical administrator and the chairman of the Board of Management of Sir Ganga Ram Hospital, New Delhi.
+Brijendra Kumar Rao (born 23 March 1954) is an Indian anesthesiologist, critical care specialist, medical administrator and the chairman of the Board of Management of Sir Ganga Ram Hospital, New Delhi.
 He heads the department of critical care medicine and anesthesiology at the hospital and is a member of the Board of Governors of the Medical Council of India.
 He has attended several medical conferences to deliver keynote addresses.

 Honours

 The Government of India awarded him the third highest civilian honour of the Padma Bhushan, in 2009, for his contributions to medical science.

 Early life

 Dr. B.K.
 Rao was born in village Majra Gurdas, Rewari district, Haryana, India on 23 March 1954 in yadav family.
 He obtained MBBS and MD degrees from Maulana Azad Medical College, Delhi.
 He married his classmate, Dr. Manju Mehra, who retired as Dy.
 MS of G.B.
 Pant Hospital, Delhi.